Refugees, Migration and Global Governance

 Reports & Publications

-- A Special Issue on the Global Compacts, to appear in International Migration, the flagship publication of the International Organization for Migration, in December 2019, edited by Professors Susan Martin and Elizabeth Ferris.
+- In 2020, a special issue appeared in International Migration, the flagship publication of the International Organization for Migration, in December 2019, edited by Professors Susan Martin and Elizabeth Ferris.

 - Two weaknesses in the present international refugee regime are that it lacks mechanisms for effective responsibility-sharing for refugees and for institutional responsibility for internally displaced persons.
 In 2018, with support from The Exodus Institute, ISIM organized two symposia on these issues to contribute to on-going policy discussions about the Global Compact for Refugees.